Avoiding Tree Removal Errors: How to Know if a Tree is Protected

 FAQs:

-What is the consequence if I do work on a tree that is protected without permission?
+What happens if I carry out work on a protected tree without permission?

-If you carry out work on a protected tree without the appropriate permissions, you could face massive fines or even prison.
+If you carry out work on a tree that is protected without obtaining the necessary permissions, you could face substantial fines and even imprisonment.

-Can I appeal a TPO or preservation order?
+Can I contest a TPO and/or preservation order?

-Can I remove a protected tree?
+Can I take down a protected tree?

 Conclusion